connecting

 The Lunar and Solar Empires of Funan and Chenla:

 The Kingdom of Funan was established in the 1st century AD.
-Legends tell of an Indian Brahmin called Kaundinya who traveled to the lower reaches of the Mekong and married Soma – a daughter of the Naga deity.
+History cannot pass without legends, and the legend of Funan tells of an Indian Brahmin called Kaundinya who traveled to the lower reaches of the Mekong, and married Soma, a daughter of the Naga deity.
 The Naga drank the floodwaters of the Mekong and enabled people to cultivate the land.
-This unity symbolized the fertility of the kingdom and the founding of the Lunar Dynasty of Funan– a maritime empire with its ancient port at Oc Eo, which was involved in trade stretching from China to India and beyond to the Roman Empire.
-No architecture survived this period but excavations discovered early trade items including pottery, jewelry.
-A religious statue of the Hindu god Vishnu is on display at the Museum of Vietnamese History in Ho Chi Minh City.
+This union symbolized the fertility of the kingdom and the founding of the Lunar Dynasty of Funan– a maritime empire with its ancient port at Oc Eo, which was involved in trade stretching from China to India and beyond to the Roman Empire.
+No architecture survived this period but excavations discovered early trade items including pottery and jewelry, and a religious statue of the Hindu god Vishnu, which is on display at the Museum of Vietnamese History in Ho Chi Minh City.
 It is clear that the Funanese had developed great skills in creating irrigation systems turning their swamps into canals for agricultural heartlands.

 By 550AD, the Kingdom of Funan, under the last King Rudravarman, was taken over by its vassal state, Chenla.